Medhanw/data-analytics-roadmap/Month1_Excel_Stats/statistics_basics.md

 Why it matters:
 Z-scores allow fair comparison across different datasets.

 ## Reflection

 Z-scores help me judge data points objectively instead of relying on intuition.

+# Day 12 – Excel COUNTIF & AVERAGEIF

+## What I learned

+- COUNTIF counts values based on a condition
+- AVERAGEIF calculates average based on a condition

+## Formulas used

+- COUNTIF(range, condition)
+- AVERAGEIF(condition_range, condition, average_range)

+## Insights from data

+- City with better average marks: Pune
+- Grade with highest average: Grade A

+## Why this is important

+These functions help analyze subsets of data without manual filtering.